fut0k0/credits-details-backend/README.md

 ## Gems & Versions

-The back end was made using:
+The back end was made with `rails new --api` using:

 * ruby 2.6.1
 * rails 5.2.4